Vaginal Brachytherapy Treatment

 Arrive at the hospital about 15 minutes before your scheduled treatment.
 Park in the main hospital ramp and bring your parking card in with you.
-At the main entrance, or at the Clinics Registration desk in the “G” lobby (2nd floor), you may have your card stamped so you will not need to pay for parking when you leave.
+Check in at the Clinics Registration desk in the “G” lobby (2nd floor), you may have your card stamped so you will not need to pay for parking when you leave.
 The person at this desk can also tell you how to get to Radiotherapy.
 It is in module K4 in the basement (K4/B).

-Please check in at the front desk and then have a seat in the main waiting room.
+Please check in at the Radiotherapy reception desk and then have a seat in the main waiting room.
 This is where your family or friends can wait for you during your treatment.
 A member of the staff will take you to the treatment room.

 Before the treatment, you will be asked to change into a gown.
 You will need to remove all clothing from your waist to your feet.
 You may wish to bring sandals or slippers to keep your feet warm.
 We have a small stereo in the room for your use.
-You may also bring in your own music (CDs or cassette tapes) to help you relax during the treatment.
+You may also bring in your own music, such as an iPod to help you relax during the treatment.